 Hey!
 My name is Sander and I’m the founder of Checkout Page, a checkout and payment software for independent businesses.
 I started the company 4 years ago as a side project to make it easier for people to accept payments online without code.
 I’m in the process of teaming up with a co-founder, Andy, to grow the Checkout Page past the side project stage.

 Last year we processed over $1 million in transactions with $13k in annual revenue.
 People use our software to sell products and services on their site and with payment links via chat, social media and QR codes.

-Paige & Daniel (from Auckland, New Zealand) started FriendsWith limited over 2 years ago.
+Paige & Daniel (from Auckland, New Zealand) started FriendsWith limited about 3 years ago.

 We are Paige Patten & Dan Hubbard, a couple of duo from Auckland, New Zealand.
 Our business is a social commerce platform called FriendsWith designed for the modern-day consumer.

-Greg Writer (from ) started Launch Cart, Inc. over 3 years ago.
+Greg Writer (from ) started Launch Cart, Inc. about 4 years ago.

 Hi, my name is Greg Writer.
 I'm the CEO and founder of Launch Cart - a new, faster, better, higher converting e-Commerce platform to compete in the e-Commerce space.
 This allows entrepreneurs, small business owners, and brands worldwide to build and sell online in their e-Commerce stores.